artin231/mafia_controller/README.md

 <center><img src="./logo/ChatGPT Image Jul 17, 2026, 11_03_56 AM_compressed.jpg"></center>

-# Now we are working on the Mafia Controller V2
+# Now we are working on the Mafia Controller V1 and its not finished!

-# Mafia Controller V1
+# What we will have Mafia Controller V1
 - timers for the game
 - music player
 - modern front

-# What we will add in Mafia Controller V2
 - sign in and login
 - controling the  all of the game
 - evrything will be dynamic